PabRod/blog-parallelR/README.md

-# Quick introduction to parallel computing in R
+# Additional material to Parallel R in a nutshell

-Parallel R in a nutshell will be published soon.
+The tutorial _Parallel R in a nutshell_ will be published soon.

 If you cannot wait, please visit [the vignette](parallelR.Rmd).